leon4rd/test/README.md

-## There’s a new type of broom out, it’s sweeping the nation.
+## Thanks for explaining the word "many" to me.
+It means a lot.